top of page

 Tonta – Dumb; foolish, silly

-Torta – Literally means cake; derogatory slang for a fat female
+Torta – Cake; derogatory slang for a fat female

 Tortas de jamón – Ham sandwiches